geraud22/probe-schedule-client/README.md

 Use client.py to conveniently authenticate with, and query endpoints of the [Probe Schedule South Africa API](https://probeschedule.co.za/).

+The tool will fetch data and write it to a relevant JSON file in the current working directory.

 - Positional Arguments available:
     - login
     - farmlist